iBz-04/Seeker-o1/docs/architecture_overview.md

 ## Extensibility

-Anus AI is designed to be easily extended:
+seeker-o1 AI is designed to be easily extended:

 - **Plugin System**: Custom plugins can be developed to extend functionality.
 - **Custom Tools**: New tools can be created by implementing the base tool interface.